nearit/Android-SDK/docs/custom-bkg-notification.md

 }
 </div>

-Then add your custom IntentService to the manifest
+Then add your custom JobIntentService to the manifest
 ```xml
 <service android:name=".MyCustomJobIntentService"
             android:exported="false"